Regularized inner products of meromorphic modular forms and higher Green's functions: Acknowledgements

 \section{Acknowledgements}

-The authors thank Stephan Ehlen, Jens Funke, Pavel Guerzhoy, Steffen L\"obrich, and Tonghai Yang for helpful discussion, and Shaul Zemel for discussions and finding an error in a previous version.
+The authors thank Stephan Ehlen, Jens Funke, Pavel Guerzhoy, Steffen L\"obrich, and Tonghai Yang for helpful conversations, and Shaul Zemel for discussions and finding an error in a previous version.
+Moreover they thank the anonymous referees for comments improving the exposition of the paper.